Peanut Growing and Peanut Harvesting at Home

 Where to buy peanut plants

 You can find peanut plants in a variety of places, we got ours from Baker Creek Heirloom seeds.

 Peanuts can successfully be grown in containers, but they need plenty of room for roots, so choose a pot that is 18-20 inches across and deep for each plant.
 Make sure you use very loose potting mix rather than dense soil.
 Also, make sure the container drains well.

-Once the plants turn yellow, dig up the entire plant with the peanuts intact.
+Once the peanut plants turn yellow, peanut harvesting is digging up the entire plant with the peanuts intact.
 We didn’t do this because we forgot.
 Hang the plants up in an airy place for about a month and then remove from the vines and use as you like.

 We took ours off the vine, I’m sure they would have been better if we cured them properly, but we went ahead and cured them in buckets for about a month and then the kids took them home to cook and eat them.

 You can roast them in the oven at 350 for 20-30 minutes.
 Twenty minutes for shelled, 30 minutes if the shells are still on.
 I bet they are DELICIOUS.
 If you grow some, let me know!

 It would be so fun to make peanut butter with home grown peanuts.
 I bet the taste would be spectacular!
 To make peanut butter, just shell the roasted nuts and throw them in a blender, turn it on and drizzle oil in until it turns into a paste.